ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 You need to declare any client settings that aren't default at the start.
 You can use flags or the config file to declare your preferred configuration.
 Set of features and config syntax of each client differs.
 Check out your client's documentation for the specifics.

 Execution and consensus clients communicate via an authenticated endpoint specified in [Engine API](https://github.com/ethereum/execution-apis/tree/main/src/engine).
 In order to connect to a consensus client, the execution client must generate a [`jwtsecret`](https://jwt.io/
 ) at a known path.
-For security and stability reasons, clients should run on the same machine and this path must be known by both clients as it is used to authenticate a local RPC connection between them.
+For security and stability reasons, clients should run on the same machine, and both clients must know this path as it is used to authenticate a local RPC connection between them.
 The execution client must also define a listening port for authenticated APIs.

-This token is generated automatically by the client software but in some cases, e.g. during pre-Merge testing, you might need to do it by yourself.
+This token is generated automatically by the client software, but in some cases, e.g. during pre-Merge testing, you might need to do it yourself.
 You can generate it by running:
 ```
 openssl rand -hex 32 > jwtsecret
 ```